Icybee/module-users-logins/README.md

 ### Cloning the repository

-The package is [available on GitHub](https://github.com/Icybee/module-users--logins), its repository can be cloned with the following command line:
+The package is [available on GitHub](https://github.com/Icybee/module-users-logins), its repository can be cloned with the following command line:

-	$ git clone git://github.com/Icybee/module-users--logins.git
+	$ git clone git://github.com/Icybee/module-users-logins.git

 ## Event hooks

+### `Icybee\Modules\Users\DeleteOperation::process:before`

+An event hook is attache to the `process:before` event of `Icybee\Modules\Users\DeleteOperation` instances to delete the records associate with a user, before the user is deleted.

 ### `Icybee\Modules\Users\LoginOperation::process`